-Everything you do today — the food you eat, the exercise you choose, your sleep, stress, and personal time (or lack thereof) — they all affect your future health.
+Everything you do today—the food you eat, the exercise you choose, your sleep, stress, and personal time (or lack thereof)—all affect your future health.
 It’s called preventive health care, and for women, it’s very important to consider.

 In fact, the choices you make today affect all of the following in the not-so-distant future: